-Figure 4.33 Water depth at point (150m,200m).
+Figure 4.35 Water depth at point (150m,200m).

-The discharge from the 40000 $m^2$ initially dry area is calculated by the discharge through a line parallel to the channel (from coordinates (32,0) to (32,205).
-Figure 4.34 shows the accumulated discharge during simulation for the four cases.
+The discharge from the 40000 m2 initially dry area is calculated by the discharge through a line parallel to the channel (from coordinates (32,0) to (32,205).
+Figure 4.36 shows the accumulated discharge during simulation for the four cases.

-Figure 4.34 Accumulated discharge into channel
+Figure 4.36 Accumulated discharge into channel

-Figure 4.34 reflects the findings of Figure 4.33.
+Figure 4.36 reflects the findings of Figure 4.35.
 The case of no infiltration will discharge more water into the channel than in the case of net infiltration.
 And in the cases using infiltration with capacity, the discharge will be affected by the available storage volume in the defined infiltration area.
 As it is only a part of the dry area that can be subject to infiltration, some amount of water will always be discharged into the channel.

-The total volume of precipitation to this area during the simulation is 1000 m.
-The total volume of precipitation falling directly on the infiltration area is 250 m.
-However, another 250 m falls in an area uphill and this water needs to pass the porous area when flowing downhill towards the channel so this precipitation volume may also be subject to infiltration.
+The total volume of precipitation to this area during the simulation is 1000 m3.
+The total volume of precipitation falling directly on the infiltration area is 250 m3.
+However, another 250 m3 falls in an area uphill and this water needs to pass the porous area when flowing downhill towards the channel so this precipitation volume may also be subject to infiltration.

 In the case of no infiltration almost all precipitated volume flows into the channel.
-The deficit in volume up to the total rainfall of 1000 m can be attributed to the volume stored below the wetting depth, i.e. up to 160 m.
-Here the stored water volume below wetting depth is about 140 m for all cases.
+The deficit in volume up to the total rainfall of 1000 m3 can be attributed to the volume stored below the wetting depth, i.e. up to 160 m3.
+Here the stored water volume below wetting depth is about 140 m3 for all cases.